 Once you’ve learned how to organize your own concerts, you might also put together concert series at the likes of churches, community centers, and libraries, earning fees as a series director and as a performer.

-- Volunteer to assist a local festival or concert series administrator and ask about funding, promotional, and other strategies; put together a mock series and ask a mentor to evaluate your plan; read about concert programming principles and the offerings of concert presenters in a range of locales.
+- Volunteer to assist or intern with a local festival or concert series administrator and ask about funding, promotional, and other strategies; put together a mock series and ask a mentor to evaluate your plan; read about concert programming principles and the offerings of concert presenters in a range of locales.

 6. Recording & Audio Engineering

-Be able to record, edit, and produce your own and other people’s audio and video recordings so that you you can pick up audio work and also teach basic production to your students.
+Be able to record, edit, and produce your own and other people’s audio and video recordings so that you you can do freelance work and also teach basic production to your students.